Kishoreyyy/EX_3_IMPLICIT/README.md

 ```
 /*
 Program to print the text “Implicitintent”.
-Developed by: A.DHANUSH
+Developed by: KISHORE A
-Registeration Number :  212222220010
+Registeration Number :  212222040078
 */
 ```